 Welcome to our adult psychiatry residency training program at The Mount Sinai Hospital in the Department of Psychiatry at the Icahn School of Medicine at Mount Sinai!
 In these pages we’ve put together a detailed description of our academic program and the attendant clinical, research, and educational experiences that we believe reflect and will drive the future of psychiatric training and practice.

-We are very pleased that you are interested in embarking on your career in psychiatry at The Mount Sinai Medical Center.
-Please note that on these pages, you will find information specific to our general adult Psychiatry Residency Program only.
-For our Triple Board Program, Child and Adolescent Psychiatry Fellowship, and the other Mount Sinai Psychiatry fellowships, please go to the education page.
+For our Triple Board Program, Child and Adolescent Psychiatry Fellowship, and the other Psychiatry fellowships, please go to the education page.

 Our Educational Philosophy

-We consider psychiatry to be the most interesting and challenging specialty in medicine, charged with caring for those who otherwise would lead troubled lives, with risk of exclusion, isolation and suicide.
-These illnesses result from complex pathways involving genetic predispositions, the development of brain and mind, cognitive-behavioral traits, personal meanings, and interactions with the multifaceted social and material environment.
+We consider psychiatry to be the most interesting and challenging specialty in medicine, charged with caring for those who otherwise would lead troubled lives, with risk of exclusion, isolation, and suicide.
+Illnesses like these result from complex pathways involving genetic predispositions, the development of mind, cognitive-behavioral traits, personal meanings, and interactions with adverse or beneficial social and material environments.
 We now have potent treatments that are constantly being refined.
 Read more

 Icahn School of Medicine

 Department of Psychiatry

 One Gustave L. Levy Place

 Professor of Psychiatry & Vice Chair for Education (10/2015)